wabot-shop/Wabot-WooCommerce/readme.md

    - Once installed, click **Activate** to enable the plugin.

 3. **Wabot API Credentials**:
    - Obtain your `clientId` and `clientSecret` from your Wabot account.
+Go to Developer Settingd
    - Navigate to **WooCommerce > Settings > Wabot-WooCommerce** and enter your API credentials.

 ## Configuration